Aditi-Sachan/My-Servlet/README.md

-1: Created a simple Java Web Server
-2: Simple Login Servlet
+Created a simple Java Web Server and Simple Login Servlet